Setting Up Clean Azure VNets, Subnets & Tagging

 Key Takeaway

-Smart Azure networking is not just a technical exercise; it’s foundational architecture.
+Smart Azure networking is not just a technical task; it is foundational architecture.

 Well-planned VNets, logical subnetting, and consistent tagging ensure: